DanielKotik/Optical-beams-MEEP/README.md

 or
 ``mpirun -quiet -np X meep-mpi e_z=0 e_y=1 freq=5 LaguerreGauss3d.ctl``

 with ``X`` indicating the number of cores.
 All possible Meep parameters that can be set from the command line are defined in expressions beginning with ``(define-param ...`` in the respective configuration files.

 ## Visualisation
 The generated HDF5 files can be processed by different visualisation tools.
 To get a quick impression of the data [Meep](https://github.com/stevengj/meep) comes bundled with the [h5utils](https://github.com/stevengj/h5utils) programs.
 Utilising these tools, visualisation is fairly easy performed by issuing for example the following commands:

 _for 2d simulations_
 ``h5topng -S2 -Zc dkbluered -a gray -A eps-000000000.h5 ez-000003696.h5`` (real part of the field pattern, optical denser material is shaded in grey)

 ``h5topng -S2 -c hot -a yarg -A eps-000000000.h5 e2_s-000003696.h5`` (intensity distribution, optical
 denser material is shaded in grey)

+_for 3d simulations_
+``h5topng -S2 -0 -z 0  -c hot e_real2_p-000001500.h5`` (slice within the plane of incidence)

+``h5topng -S2 -x INDEX -c hot e_real2_p-000001500.h5`` (slice transversal to the incident propagation axis with INDEX specifying the slice index)

+``h5tovtk e_real2_p-000001500.h5`` (creates a VTK file to be opened by e.g. the [MayaVi](https://github.com/enthought/mayavi) or [ParaView](https://github.com/Kitware/ParaView) visualisation application)

 The [Meep Scheme tutorial](https://meep.readthedocs.io/en/latest/Scheme_Tutorials/Basics/) provides further useful information and assistance.
 For a more detailed explanation of our configuration files and the physical background, please see my dissertation thesis.
 Coming soon.